Akhalgori: History

 The village of Akhalgori was first mentioned in the 18th century by Prince Vakhushti of Kartli in his work The Geographic Description of Georgia.
 The name derives from the Georgian words meaning "new" (ახალი/akhali) and "hill" or "mountain" (გორა/gora).
 Before Sovietization of Georgia in 1921, Akhalgori was the residence of Georgian Noble Eristavi Duce.
 During the Soviet era it was part of the South Ossetian Autonomous Oblast and was called Leningori (Ленингори; ლენინგორი) after Vladimir Lenin.
 It was renamed Akhalgori by the Georgian SSR government at the end of 1990.

 Control over the town

-During the 1991–1992 South Ossetia War the town remained under Georgian jurisdiction after most of South Ossetia broke away from the central government's control.
+During the 1991–1992 South Ossetia war the town remained under Georgian jurisdiction after most of South Ossetia broke away from the central government's control.
 It came under the control of South Ossetian secessionist authorities as a result of the 2008 Russo-Georgian War on August 17, 2008.
-Subsequently, the government of South Ossetia has renamed the town to Leningor.
+Subsequently, the government of South Ossetia renamed the town to Leningor.

-Before the conflict, Akhalgori district had a population of 7,700, with approximately 2,000 living in the town itself.
+Before the conflict, the Akhalgori district had a population of 7,700, with approximately 2,000 living in the town itself.
 The largest villages were Ikorta, Korinta, Qanchaveti, Kvemo Zakhori, Largvisi, Doretkari, and Karchokhi.
 The population was primarily Georgian (6,520) and Ossetian (1,110) with good relations between the two communities.
 Currently Akhalgori as well as South Ossetia are controlled by Russian forces and South Ossetian militia.

+Demographics

+As of the 2015 Census, the village of Akhalgori had a population of 1,033 people, 63.90% of whom were Georgians and 35.2% were Ossetians.
+Historically, Akhalgori had been a predominantly Armenian settlement, they accounted for 90% of the population in 1886 and remained the largest ethnic group until the 1960s.